PanAm families mark "bittersweet victory" in Libya

 | NEW YORK

-NEW YORK The Victims of PanAm Flight 103 rejoiced over the collapse of Muammar Gaddafi's rule in Libya.

-Some hope he is dead, 23 years after Libyan intelligence agents blew up an American airline over Scotland, killing 270 people.
+NEW YORK Relatives of victims of the PanAm Flight 103 bombing rejoiced on Monday over Muammar Gaddafi's ouster, 23 years after Libyan agents blew up the flight over Scotland, killing 270 people.

-"I'm just so thrilled," said Kathy Tedeschi, whose first husband was on PanAm Flight 103 on December 21, 1988.
+"I'm just so thrilled," said Kathy Tedeschi, whose first husband was on the flight destroyed on December 21, 1988.

-"If somebody could find him dead, all the better," she said of Gaddafi, who most believe ordered the bombing that killed the mostly American 259 passengers and crew and 11 people in the village of Lockerbie.
+"If somebody could find him dead, all the better," she said of Gaddafi, who most believe ordered the bombing that killed the 259 passengers, most of whom were Americans, the crew and 11 people on the ground in the village of Lockerbie.

-Some of the relatives of those killed on the plane have been closely watching TV news reports of rebels taking over the Libyan capital, Tripoli, in the past few days.
+Some of the relatives of those killed have been riveted to reports of rebels taking over Tripoli, the Libyan capital, in the past 24 hours.

+"Gaddafi's regime has murdered scores of American citizens in acts of terror ....
+Today we remember the lives of those who were taken in those acts of terror and stand in solidarity with their families," he said.

+In January 2001, a three-judge Scottish court sitting in the Netherlands found a Libyan agent, Abdel Basset al-Megrahi, guilty of murder in the downing of the airliner.
+The court acquitted his co-defendant, Al-Amin Khalifa Fahima.

-Flynn, whose brother was killed on the aircraft, described decades of lobbying the U.S. Congress, the White House, the U.S. State Department and the United Nations to impose sanctions on Gaddafi's Libya and bring the agents to trial.
+Flynn, whose brother was killed, described decades of lobbying the U.S. Congress, the White House, the State Department and the United Nations to impose sanctions on Libya and bring the agents to trial.

 The group also helped pressure Gaddafi to give up materials that could be used to make nuclear weapons and to renounce terrorism.

-In January 2001, a three-judge Scottish court sitting in the Netherlands found one of the Libyan agents, Abdel Basset al-Megrahi, guilty of murder.
-The court acquitted and set free his co-defendant, Al-Amin Khalifa Fahima.

 Among many of the unanswered questions in Libya on Monday was the whereabouts of al-Megrahi, who was said to have prostate cancer with three months to live at the time of his release.
-Al-Megrahi appeared last month in a televised rally in Tripoli alongside Gaddafi.
+But he appeared last month in a televised rally in Tripoli alongside Gaddafi.

-"We don't know what is going to be left of Libya," said Frank Duggan, president of the group and a liaison between families and the U.S. government.
-"We don't really know who the rebels are taking over Libya."